Custer State Park is located outside of the town of Custer, South Dakota about 20 miles from Mount Rushmore.

 Grace Coolidge Campground:Â

-This is a small campground right on the side of the main road that travels through the park.
-The campground has asphalt paved pads and fire rings.
-The sites are level.
+This is a small campground on the side of the main road that travels through the park.
+The sites have paved asphalt pads and fire rings.
+They are level and don’t require much adjustment.

 At Grace Coolidge campground there is a multi-use paved bike path.
 It runs parallel to the main road for 2-3 miles and you can access a few of the features of the park on foot or by bike.
 It takes you as far as: